Beirut Panoramic view

 Bourj Hammoud Alley

-Varaouj is a legendary Armenian restaurant in a district that evokes memories of pre-war Beirut with its atmosphere.
+Varouj is a legendary Armenian restaurant in a district that evokes memories of pre-war Beirut with its atmosphere.
 The restaurant serves dishes at the discretion of the chef.
 Reservation by phone is recommended: +961 3 882 933.
 Closed on Sundays.

-Bakeries, patisseries and fast food:
+Bakeries, patisseries, and fast food:

 Ichkhanian Bakery